-Funded by a grant from Lilly Endowment Inc., this program sends pastors out in mission for two to three days.
+Funded by a grant from Lilly Endowment Inc., this program sends pastors out to mission areas for two to three days.

 Catholic Extension helps the Church respond to the people and parishes of Beaumont, Texas, Puerto Rico and the U.S. Virgin Islands after the devastating 2017 hurricanes.
 Meet the parishioners, priests, and bishops from storm-ravaged dioceses to discover how the Church responds to both the initial disaster and the long-term spiritual needs of our brothers and sisters in the poorest areas of the United States.

 Episode 12- The Light of Christ

 Meet inspiring priests, sisters and laypeople who show how the power of faith can transform lives and communities.
 From a farmworker parish in California to a home for abused children in Puerto Rico, from a colonia at the border to Mexico to a rural parish in Georgia, recipients and finalists of Catholic Extension’s “Lumen Christi Award” share how they are making a difference.

 Journey with us to the U.S.-Mexico border to meet vibrant Catholic communities that are living the Gospel in challenging circumstances.
 Visit parishes, shelters, a group of sisters and other Catholics who are “welcoming the stranger."

 This episode profiles Catholic leaders who are faithfully devoting their minds, hearts and lives to being missionary disciples in the poorest parts of the United States.
 Meet religious sisters, seminarians and a lay leader who are following God's call to help others grow in faith.